adamjtaylor/nf-synindex/README.md

 - **`parent_id`**: (Required) The Synapse ID of a Synapse folder that will contain the indexed files and the associated folder structure.

 - **`synapse_config`**: (Optional) A [Synapse configuration file](https://python-docs.synapse.org/build/html/Credentials.html#use-synapseconfig) containing authentication credentials.

+- **`filename_string`**: (Optional) A string that allows you to filter files that are contained in your S3 prefix.
+When provided, only files that contain the filename_string in the filename will be indexed on Synapse.